-Services that are covered for you What you must pay when you get these services Vision Care (Medicare-Covered) Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts You pay \$15 copayment for Medicare-covered eye exams/screenings.
-For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out- of-Network Vision Care Medicare Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for You pay \$15 copayment for Medicare-covered eye exams/screenings.
+You pay 30% coinsurance for Medicare-covered eye exams/screenings. eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma include people with a family history of glaucoma, people with diabetes You pay \$0 copayment for Medicare-covered preventive vision care.
-For people with diabetes, screening for diabetic retinopathy is covered once per year (Routine) Vision Services/Eyewear A routine eye exam is for checking your vision, screening for eye disease, and updating your prescription.
+You pay 30% coinsurance for Medicare-covered preventive vision care.
+For people with diabetes, screening for diabetic retinopathy is covered once per year

+Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out- of-Network Vision Care (Continued) Supplemental vision benefit includes: \$0 copayment for an annual r outine eye exam.
+A routine eye exam is for checking your vision, screening for eye disease, and updating your prescription.
 Refraction is included, even when you already have a medical condition for which an annual eye exam is recommended, such as diabetes and a yearly retinopathy screening.
-If you choose an EyeMed Vision Care participating provider for an optometrist visit, no referral is required.
-In addition, the plan offers an annual benefit that may cover upgrades to your Medicare-covered eyewear or, if you don't yet need cataract surgery, one pair of prescription eyewear. \$0 copayment for an annual routine eye exam through EyeMed participating provider.
-This benefit does not apply to your maximum out-of- pocket amount.
-You have the benefit of \$200 per calendar year applied for purchase of eyewear and will b responsible for paying for any remaining balance.
+Annual upgrades to your Medicare-covered eyewear or, if you don't yet need You have the benefit of \$200 per calendar year applied for purchase of eyewear and will be responsible for paying for any remaining balance.
+You have access to a wide variety of vision care providers through EyeMed. cataract surgery, one pair of prescription eyewear.
+Supplemental benefit does not apply to your maximum out-of- pocket amount.